-Prof. Scherer studied business mathematics at the University of Ulm.
-He obtained his Master of Science in mathematics at the University of Syracuse (USA).
-He went on to do his doctorate in structural credit risk models at the University of Ulm (2007).
-In early 2007, he became coordinator of TUM’s “Finance and Information Management” elite study program.
-Prior to his appointment as associate professor of mathematical finance (2010), he acted as interim professor for two semesters.
+Prof. Scherer studied business mathematics at the University of Ulm and obtained his Master of Science in mathematics at Syracuse University (USA).
+He went on to do his doctorate in structural credit-risk models at the University of Ulm (2007).
+Since 2010, he has been professor of “Mathematical Finance” at TUM, and since 2019 professor for “Risk and Insurance”.

 - ISAM Supervisory Award, 2nd place, International School of Applied Mathematics at TUM (2018)

 - Teaching Award „Golden Circle“, Mathematics Departmental Student Council at TUM (2010, 2012, 2017)

 - Gauss Award, 2nd place, of the German Association of Actuards and the German Society for Insurance and Financial Mathematics (2011)

 Key Publications (all publications)

 Mai JF, Scherer M: Simulating Copulas: Stochastic Models, Sampling Algorithms, and Applications.
 2nd edition.
 New Jersey et al: World Scientific, 2017.